longalexander/multiDimModeler/README.md

-WORK IN PROGRESS.
+**WORK IN PROGRESS**.

-WHAT: Prototype of a multidimensional spreadsheet application based on existing software like Quantrix Qloud.
+**WHAT**: Prototype of a multidimensional spreadsheet application based on existing software like Quantrix Qloud.

-WHEN: Work Started on Mon Feb 10 2020.
+**WHEN**: Work Started on Mon Feb 10 2020.
 I first encountered multidimensional spreadsheet applications a couple of days before starting to build.

-WHY: If you look at the public domain, there's a lot of conceptual material on how to build an OLAP tool like this.
+**WHY**: If you look at the public domain, there's a lot of conceptual material on how to build an OLAP tool like this.
 But there doesn't seem to be anything fine grained like a youtube tutorial etc. I've mostly worked with frontend so far and a little bit of backend.
 This seemed like a fun project to develop my backend skills.